The Animate Condensed Matter Laboratory develops artificial living brains for use in autonomous robotic systems.

 We breathe life into condensed matter

-Artificial animate materials for autonomous AI Agents
+Artificial animate materials for artificial brains

 In our laboratories, we create new functional materials that can be regarded as simple non-biological counterparts of living matter.
 They generate autonomous actions, using their own metabolic energy.
 We make lifelike neural matter from these materials.